 These histories seem to disprove the rumor that the Tower of Pisa stood up straight until the 3562nd's convoy rolled through. :-)

-Cartoon courtesy of Rich Hammond, grandson of Howard Hammond
+Courtesy Rich Hammond, grandson of Howard Hammond.